-If you make a list and in it you write 10 items that you plan to do in a day or a week, it is a good start but it is not good planning yet.
-In a good plan you need to add when, how long and how often things will get done.
+If you make a list and write 10 items that you plan to do in a day or a week, it is a good start but it is not good planning yet.
+In a good plan, you need to add when, how long and how often things will get done.

 If you write I will spend 2 hours a day, five days a week and I will publish 2 blog posts a week, then you have a decent plan.

 On the other hand, if you say I will work 2 hours a week on ideas for the blog post I intend to write and list 10 ideas a week.
 Spend half an hour a week to sort my ideas and prioritize them and delete the ones which I find dumb.